aws/aws-cdk-rfcs/text/204-golang-bindings.md

 ```

 Essentially every type that the user passes to or receives from the JSII runtime will have to be a pointer type.
 We can't only make
-optional values pointers because then when a required value became optional in TS, this causes a type change in the generated go code which requires a code
+optional values pointers because then when a required value became optional in TS, this causes a type change in the generated go code which requires
-change.
+a code change.
 This means many non-breaking changes to the TS source would require major version bumps to the generated go modules.
+The inverse is
+also true, an output value, IE a method's return value, cannot be changed from nullable to non-nullable, as this would break consumers.

 With these downsides, it still seems like this is the most idiomatic route to take.
 Go users are familiar with using pointer types in this way from other
 popular modules.
 Additionally, it is the only strategy we can identify that allows us to maintain JSII's versioning compatibility strategy.

-### Explored Alternatives:
+### Explored Alternatives

 1. Don't use pointers.

 When a variable is allocated in Go and not specified, it is immediately initialized as that types zero value.
 Since the jsii runtime relies on type reflection
 in order to serialize and deserialize values between Go and JSON, an unset string is indistinguishable from the user explicitly passing "".
-In go, you can
+In go, you
-leave out struct fields during construction and this may appear to be what the user wants, but they won't actually be setting the unspecified properties to
+can leave out struct fields during construction and this may appear to be what the user wants, but they won't actually be setting the unspecified
-`nil`.
+properties to `nil`.

 ```go
 type OptionlPropertyProps struct {